- Everytime Ray Barone decides to get past his invertedness and actually become assertive, it's a cue that an awesome rant is about to occur.

 Marie: I was doing it for them!

-In one episode, Frank wins a canoe trip because he raised the prices at an auction.
+- In one episode, Frank wins a canoe trip because he raised the prices at an auction.
 Marie forces him to go, because she finds them "romantic".
 While she's going on about how beautiful the trip is, Frank literally sends her up the creek without a paddle as he chows down on some chicken.
-Doubles as a Crowning Moment of Funny.
+Doubles as a Funny Moment.

 Jerry Musso: Who are you?